 Validating Shareback Readiness

-Shareback testing confirms whether submitted data is correctly associated with a patient match, stored successfully, and eligible to be returned when another organization queries that patient.
-Validation focuses on readiness and evaluation behavior in the sandbox environment, not on live distribution or downstream consumption.
+Shareback testing confirms whether submitted data is correctly associated with a patient, stored successfully, and ready to be returned when another organization queries that patient.
+Validation focuses on readiness and system behavior in the sandbox environment, not on live distribution or downstream consumption.

 Validation

-Validation begins after patient creation and data submission are complete.
+Validation begins after patient creation and data submission are complete in the sandbox.
 Shareback readiness can be confirmed by verifying the following:

 • Data appears correctly in the Patient360 UI or through retrieval workflows